-How To Get the Most Out of Openfit Live
+How to Get the Started With Openfit Live

 Openfit programs bring together world-class workouts, personalized nutrition plans, and effective pre- and post-workout supplements — all designed to help you reach your fitness goals.

 And, with Openfit Live, we add individual attention and motivation to the mix.
 Our certified trainers lead a wide variety of live group classes that include strength, running/walking, HIIT, yoga, weight training, kickboxing, and stretching.

 Choose a workout from one of the 350+ weekly group fitness classes and enjoy the benefits of working out with live trainers and teammates.
 All for a fraction of the price of boutique classes or personal trainers.

 What Does a Live Online Fitness Class Look Like?

 Well, it’s a lot like our other Openfit workouts, but with a few important distinctions.
 Openfit Live classes come with personalized feedback and personal modifications based on your fitness level, and they’re run by certified virtual trainers.